 Having watched John teach, he carefully guides his students through the material, referencing previous work and stated objectives.
 He uses stepped progressions and regular recaps to keep the students all up to speed, with gentle questioning to check understanding.
 He uses clear and simple visuals, encouraging active listening in his students.
 He includes all the students in the learning process and has a very calm and welcoming atmosphere in his sessions.

 Click here to see the sessions John is offering →

 Danny won an Excellence in Learning and Teaching award in 2013 and is known for his light hearted style and easy manner.
 His students highlighted his enthusiasm and his willingness to help and support them in their studies.
 He has recently delivered a SALT seminar on his work teaching statistics to 240 rather reluctant, geography students !

 Having watched him teach (the actual group mentioned above), Danny sets a relaxed atmosphere from the start and then uses a mix of activity (including physical), talk and discussion to steer his students through.
 He doesn’t take himself too seriously and manages to create a friendly, supportive, non-threatening environment, while keeping the students engaged, with regular attention grabs during which you can feel all eyes and ears focussed on him.

 Danny will be offering sessions in Semester 1, 2018 – 19.

-As one of the Open Door Teachers ? …
+Finally … how can I become one of the Open Door Teachers ?

 We are grateful for your enthusiasm, and salute you for it !
 However, at the start of this initiative, so we can manage it and enable it to grow in a sustainable manner, SALT is working with just a selection of contacts within Colleges to establish the necessary processes and get them working for everyone.
 So for now, it is an invitation only job !
 We have plans though for nomination processes in the future (including self nomination).